Paouky/paouky-docs/docs/about-grin/privacy.md

 ## Overview

-Privacy is instrumental to a peer-to-peer electronic cash system.
-In its essence, cash cannot distinguish between users, it does not reveal the amounts transferred or owned by individuals, and it holds no bias to the history of a specific coin or person.
+Privacy is the foundation of a peer-to-peer electronic cash.
+In its essence, cash cannot distinguish between individuals, it does not reveal the amounts transferred or owned, and it holds no bias to the history of a specific coin or person.
+Cash is neutral, the way money should be.

-Grin aims to preserve the user's privacy, while keeping in mind its core design principles of minimalism and scalability.
-That said, by cleverly employing Mimblewimble along with several other methods, it is able to achieve a relatively high level of anonymity for its users.
-This document sets to explore how and to what extent.
+By cleverly employing mimblewimble along with several other methods, grin is able to achieve these qualities, while also keeping in mind its core design attributes of simplicity and scalability.
+Let's explore how and to what extent.

 ### Amounts

 First, there are no amounts.
-A Mimblewimble implementation natively uses Confidential Transactions, meaning all amounts are hidden; They are provably impossible to uncover, yet easily verified.
+A mimblewimble implementation natively uses Confidential Transactions, meaning all amounts are hidden; They are provably impossible to uncover, yet easily verified.
 Even before anything else, simply hiding amounts makes any analysis significantly more challenging.

 ### Addresses

 Notably, there are no on-chain addresses either, as transaction building is interactive.
-Transactions hold minimal information, and each output is simply a commitment: a point on the curve.
+Transactions hold minimal information, and each output is simply a commitment; a point on the curve.
 A transaction might look like this:

 :   *transaction*